benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 * [**GitHub Uploader**](https://github.com/benbalter/github-uploader) - A simple app to enable drag-and-drop uploading of binary and other assets to GitHub Repositories

 * [**Copy to**](https://github.com/benbalter/copy-to) - A quick-and-dirty Heroku app to simulate running `git clone`, `git remote add`, and `git push` locally.

+If you find any of these open source projects useful, I'd love your help making them even better.

+[^glue]: An astute reader might notice that 99% of the above apps use some combination of the same three Ruby Gems: [Sinatra](http://www.sinatrarb.com/) (web server), [Octokit](https://github.com/octokit/octokit.rb) (GitHub API client), and [Sinatra-auth-GitHub](https://github.com/atmos/sinatra_auth_github) (user authentication).